Zanduino/Common/README.md

 # Common
-This repository is used as a central location to hold common files that are used by other repositories
+This repository is used as a central location to hold common files and templates that are used by other repositories

 ## clang-format
 Subdirectory for files realted to the [clang-format](https://clang.llvm.org) c-language standardized formatting tool